ilramdhan/ilramadhan/README.md

 ### 👨‍💻 Professional Background

+- Mobile Developer Cohort at Bangkit Academy 2023 By Google, GoTo, Traveloka
+- Android Engineering (Kotlin) Bootcamp at SYNRGY Academy
+- Design Marketing and Public Relations team at STMIK Sinar Nusantara
-- Web Developer at PT.
+- Fullstack Web Developer at PT.
 Royal Dparagon Land
 - Undergraduate Student majoring in Informatics at STMIK Sinar Nusantara
 - Majoring in Management at the Open University